 The radar panel can be set up as a full screen view or combined with other panels.

 The radar image can also be displayed as an overlay on a chart panel.
-For more information, see "Chart overlay" on page 27.
+For more information, see "Chart overlay" on page 37.

-→ Note: Radar overlay requires data from the heading sensor.
+→ Note: Radar overlay requires data from a heading sensor or compass to ensure proper orientation with the chart.